kualistories/kuali-website/_posts/2017-10-01-Wee-Rock-going-off-the-deep-end.markdown

 When I first entered university, I actually felt that the language and culture barrier was a factor that hindered social mingling, which was quite surprising to me.
 I assumed that it would go okay but I found it a bit challenging to mingle with the locals.
 To be frank, I found the local accent quite hard to understand; I connected better with international students and we knew how each other felt, since we were all trying our best to communicate and learn together.

-> Due to the language and cultural barriers, I struggled a little in making deeper connections with people...

-...even though I had no problem doing so back in Malaysia, but it did get better eventually.
+Due to the language and cultural barriers, I struggled a little in making deeper connections with people, even though I had no problem doing so back in Malaysia, but it did get better eventually.

 As mentioned previously I also felt lost as I was questioning what was the point of studying so hard in university.
 “What’s the next step?”
 I wondered, especially since I could see the end of university coming soon, and with that, there was a need to “step into society” and do something worthwhile as a career.

+> Due to the language and cultural barriers, I struggled a little in making deeper connections with people.

 In my second and third year, I felt a lot more comfortable.
 I eventually started some projects and a business of my own, which was quite ironic as I used to hate business.
 The financial pressure as a result of my business, the amount of workload from both study and work as well as personal health issues made me feel quite down in the dumps at a certain point.
 Some would say “depressed” although I’m not really sure if the symptoms fit.